Exploring Global Questions

 During their first year of study, the Fellows will enroll in seminars focused on new and enduring Global Questions taught by UM faculty recognized for their scholarly work and teaching excellence.
 Freshman seminars are designed to be interdisciplinary courses that often fulfill general education requirements while addressing pertinent topics in a small group setting.

 Lectures and Discussions

 Students fulfilling the Global Questions component of their GLI fellowship are exposed to new concepts, ideas and ways of thinking to aid in the formulation of what some of the most pressing issues facing our world today are.
 One avenue provided to open up these new ideas is the freshman lecture series.
 Fellows completing their Global Questions component need to attend at least two lectures and two accompanying discussion forums each semester.
-While lectures offer a look at some big picture issues, the discussion series is designed to offer a smaller, more in-depth way to reflect on the questions raised during the lectures.
-Below is the Fall 2012 schedule of Presidential and other approved lectures to meet GLI requirements.
-Options for discussion sessions will be announced to students prior to the lectures.
+While lectures offer a look at some big picture issues, the discussion series is designed to offer a smaller, more in-depth way to reflect on these issues.

 Global Theme and Topic